Complexity Framework For Forbidden Subgraphs I: The Framework: Introduction

 \section{Introduction}

 Algorithmic meta-theorems are general algorithmic results applying to a whole range of problems, rather than just a single problem alone~\cite{Kr11}.
 An \emph{algorithmic meta-theorem} is a statement saying that all problems sharing some property or properties $P$, restricted to a class of inputs $I$, can be solved efficiently by a certain form of algorithm.
 Probably the most famous algorithmic meta-theorem is that of Courcelle~\cite{Co90}, which proves that every graph property expressible in monadic second-order logic is decidable in linear time if restricted to graphs of bounded {\it treewidth} (see Section~\ref{s-dicho} for a definition of treewidth).
 Another example is that of Seese~\cite{Se96}, which proves that every graph property expressible in first-order logic is decidable in linear time when restricted to graphs of bounded degree.
 A third example comes from Dawar et al.~\cite{DGKS06}, who proved that every first-order definable optimisation problem admits a polynomial-time approximation scheme on any class of graphs excluding at least one minor.
 There is a wealth of further algorithmic meta-theorems (see, for example, \cite{BFLPST16,DFHT05,FLS18}), many of which combine structural graph theory (e.g.\ from graph minors) with logic formulations or other broad problem properties (such as bidimensionality).

 An extension of an algorithmic meta-theorem can produce a so-called \emph{algorithmic meta-classification}.
 This is a general statement saying that all problems that share some property or properties $P$ admit, over some classes of input restrictions $I$, a classification according to whether or not they have property $S$.
-If the input-restricted class has property $S$, then this class is efficiently solvable; otherwise it is computationally hard.
-Algorithmic meta-classifications are less common than algorithmic meta-theorems, but let us mention the famous result of Grohe \cite{Gr07}, that there is a polynomial time algorithm for constraint satisfaction problems whose left-hand input structure is restricted to $\mathcal{C}$ if and only if $\mathcal{C}$ has bounded treewidth (assuming $\mathrm{W}[1]\neq \mathrm{FPT}$).
-In this paper, we pioneer an algorithmic meta-classification for graph problems where the class of input restrictions comes from omitting each of a finite set~$\mathcal{H}$ of graphs {\it as a subgraph}.
+If the input-restricted class has property $S$, then this problem is ``efficiently solvable''; otherwise it is ``computationally hard''.
+Throughout, we let these two notions depend on context; for example, efficiently solvable and computationally hard could mean being solvable in polynomial time and being \NP-complete, respectively.